Explorable Parity Automata

 \subsection{Explorability}

 We start by introducing the \emph{$k$-explorability game}, which is the central tool allowing us to define the class of explorable automata.

 \begin{defi}[$k$-explorability game] Consider a non-deterministic automaton $\A$ on finite or infinite words, and an integer $k$.
 The $k$-explorability game on $\A$ is played on the arena $Q^k$.
-The two players are called \agents and \controller, and they play as follows. \begin{itemize} \item The initial position is the $k$-tuple $S_0=(q_0, \ldots, q_0)$. \item At step $i\geq 1$, from a position $S_{i-1}\in Q^k$, \controller chooses a letter $a_i\in\Sigma$, and \agents chooses $S_i\in Q^k$ such that for every token $l\in[1,k]$, $S_{i-1}(l) \labelarrow{a_i} S_i(l)$ is a transition of $\A$ (where $S_i(l)$ stands for the $l$-th component in $S_i$). \end{itemize} The play is won by \agents if for all $\beta \leq \omega$ such that the word $(a_i)_{1 \leq i < \beta}$ is in $\L(\A)$, there is a token $l\in[1,k]$ being accepted by $\A$, meaning that the sequence $(S_i(l))_{i < \beta}$ is an accepting run\footnote{This condition $\beta \leq \omega$ is actually accounting separately for the two cases of finite and infinite words, corresponding respectively to $\beta < \omega$ and $\beta = \omega$.}.
+We will consider that a position $S=(q_1,\dots,q_k)$ of the arena $Q^k$ is described via $k$ tokens, numbered $1$ to $k$, and placed respectively in the states $q_1,\dots,q_k$ of $\A$.
+If $l\in[1,k]$ is the index of a token, we will note $S(l)=q_l$ the location of this token in position $S$.
+The two players are called \agents and \controller, and they play as follows. \begin{itemize} \item The initial position is the $k$-tuple $S_0=(q_0, \ldots, q_0)$. \item At step $i\geq 1$, from a position $S_{i-1}\in Q^k$, \controller chooses a letter $a_i\in\Sigma$, and \agents chooses $S_i\in Q^k$ such that for every token $l\in[1,k]$, $S_{i-1}(l) \labelarrow{a_i} S_i(l)$ is a transition of $\A$. \end{itemize} The play is won by \agents if for all $\beta \leq \omega$ such that the word $(a_i)_{1 \leq i < \beta}$ is in $\L(\A)$, there is a token $l\in[1,k]$ being accepted by $\A$, meaning that the sequence $(S_i(l))_{i < \beta}$ is an accepting run\footnote{This condition $\beta \leq \omega$ is actually accounting separately for the two cases of finite and infinite words, corresponding respectively to $\beta < \omega$ and $\beta = \omega$.}.
 Otherwise, the winner is \controller.\\ We will say that $\A$ is \emph{$k$-explorable} if \agents wins the $k$-explorability game (\ie has a winning strategy, ensuring the win independently of the choices of \controller).\\ We will say that $\A$ is \emph{explorable} if it is $k$-explorable for some $k\in\N$. \end{defi}